markspar/AzureStartStop/README.md

 2. Needs perf testing to see if parallel jobs should be designed for in the case of multiple large subscriptions
 3. Needs a flag for include/exclude tag reading (or simply check if one is null and another is not, use that one)
 4. Needs resource group tag reading (allows tagging an RG for Environment or azurestartstop schedule token
+5. Support specific days of month
+6. Support separate tag with override of normal schedule (easier to maintain, updating regular schedule token is more prone to error, likely requires item 5 above)